-The proceeds from the green, social and/or sustainability bond issuance can be used to finance new loans/assets and refinance existing loans/assets.
-New loans are those where disbursements have been made up to one year prior to the issue of the bond and at any time from the date of the issuance.
-Existing loans are those which have reached financial close, up to 60 months prior to the issuance, or where the assets are not yet fully operational.
+The proceeds from the green, social and/or sustainability bond issuance and/or green or social deposits, can be used to finance new loans/assets and refinance existing loans/assets.
+New loans are those where disbursements have been made up to one year prior to the issue of the sustainability instruments and at any time from the date of the issuance.
+Existing loans are those which have reached commercial operation date and/or financial close, up to 60 months prior to the issuance, or where the assets are not yet fully operational.
+The percentage of proceeds applied to refinancing versus new financing will be disclosed per issuance and updated in the annual ESG report.